Why Use Personalized Products Recommendations?

 But what about people who don’t convert right away?

 Blue Apron being able to send the right message to the right person is all thanks to segmentation.
-That’s a big deal and something you should really dig your feet into if you want to send personalized emails that equal better ROI.
+That’s a big deal and something you should dig your feet into if you want to send personalized emails that equal better ROI.

 Takeaways For You: